10-Q 1 nrom_10q.htm FORM 10-Q nrom_10q.htm

 Forward-Looking Statements

 The statements contained above in Management’s Discussion and Analysis concerning the Company’s future revenues, profitability, financial resources, market demand and product development are forward-looking statements (as such term is defined in the Private Securities Litigation Reform Act of 1995) relating to the Company that are based on the beliefs of the management of the Company, as well as assumptions and estimates made by and information currently available to the Company’s management.
-The Company’s actual results in the future may differ materially from those indicated by the forward-looking statements due to risks and uncertainties that exist in the Company’s operations and business environment, including, but not limited to the effects of the COVID-19 pandemic and its aftermath, competitive factors and pricing and cost pressures, non-renewal of franchise agreements or the openings contemplated by the Development Agreement not occurring, shifts in market demand, the success of franchise programs, including the Noble Roman’s Craft Pizza & Pub format, the Company’s ability to successfully operate an increased number of Company-owned restaurants, general economic conditions, changes in demand for the Company’s products or franchises, the Company’s ability to service its loans, the acceptance of the amended federal Form 941 returns relating to the ERTC, the impact of franchise regulation, the success or failure of individual franchisees and inflation, other changes in prices or supplies of food ingredients and labor and as well as the factors discussed under “Risk Factors” contained in this Company’s Annual Report on Form 10-K for the year ended December 31, 2022.
-Should one or more of these risks or uncertainties materialize, or should underlying assumptions or estimates prove incorrect, actual results may vary materially from those described herein as anticipated, believed, estimated, expected or intended.
-If activist stockholder activities ensue, our business could be adversely impacted.
+The Company’s actual results in the future may differ materially from those indicated by the forward-looking statements due to risks and uncertainties that exist in the Company’s operations and business environment, including, but not limited to the effects of the COVID pandemic and its aftermath, competitive factors and pricing and cost pressures, non-renewal of franchise agreements or the openings contemplated by the Development Agreement not occurring, the Company’s ability to service its loans and refinance the Senior Note before its maturity in 2025, shifts in market demand, the success of franchise programs, general economic conditions, changes in demand for the Company’s products or franchises, the acceptance of the amended federal Form 941 return relating to the ERTC, the impact of franchise regulation, the success or failure of individual franchisees and inflation, other changes in prices or supplies of food ingredients and labor and as well as the factors discussed under “Risk Factors” contained in the 2023 Form 10-K. Should one or more of these risks or uncertainties materialize, or should underlying assumptions or estimates prove incorrect, actual results may vary materially from those described herein as anticipated, believed, estimated, expected or intended.
+If activist stockholder activities ensue, the Company business could be adversely impacted.

 ITEM 3.
 Quantitative and Qualitative Disclosures about Market Risk

 The Company’s exposure to interest rate risk relates primarily to its variable-rate debt.
-As of September 30, 2023, the Company had outstanding variable interest-bearing debt in the aggregate principal amount of $8.4 million.
-The Company’s current borrowings were at a variable rate tied to LIBOR plus 7.25% per annum adjusted on a monthly basis.
-Based on its current debt structure, for each 1% increase in LIBOR the Company would incur increased interest expense of approximately $85,000 over the succeeding 12-month period.
-At the end of the third quarter 2022, the Company entered into an amendment to the Senior Note agreement changing the required payments of principal beginning in March 2023 from $33,333 per month to $83,333 per month in exchange for lowering the financial covenants and eliminating the excess cash flow requirement.
-In addition, SOFR replaced LIBOR.
+As of June 30, 2024, the Company had outstanding variable interest-bearing debt in the aggregate principal amount of approximately $7.0 million.
+The Company’s current borrowings were at a variable rate tied to SOFR plus 7.75% per annum adjusted on a monthly basis.
+Based on its current debt structure, for each 1% increase in SOFR the Company would incur increased interest expense of approximately $72,000 over the succeeding 12-month period.

 ITEM 4.
 Controls and Procedures